QiufangMa/control-schedule-framework/draft-wqb-tvr-applicability.md

 --- abstract

-This document provides the applicability statement on how the TVR (Time-Variant Routing) data model may be used for scheduling in specific time variant network cases, to meet the requirements of a set of representative use cases described in the "TVR (Time-Variant Routing) Requirements" (I-D.ietf-tvr-requirements).
+This document provides an applicability statement on how the Time-Variant Routing (TVR) data model may be used for scheduling in specific time variant network cases, to meet the requirements of a set of representative use cases described in the "TVR (Time-Variant Routing) Requirements" (I-D.ietf-tvr-requirements).